JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 You can have different configurations for production and development environments.

-Node.js assumes it’s always running in a development environment.
+Node.js assumes it's always running in a development environment.
 You can signal Node.js that you are running in production by setting the `NODE_ENV=production`environment variable.

 This is usually done by executing the command:

 export NODE\_ENV=production

-in the shell, but it’s better to put it in your shell configuration file (like `.bash_profile` with the Bash shell) because otherwise the setting does not persist in case of a system restart.
+in the shell, but it's better to put it in your shell configuration file (like `.bash_profile` with the Bash shell) because otherwise the setting does not persist in case of a system restart.

 You can also apply the environment variable by prepending it to your application initialization command: